japila-books/spark-sql-internals/docs/SQLAppStatusListener.md

 onExecutorMetricsUpdate(event: SparkListenerExecutorMetricsUpdate): Unit
 ----

-NOTE: `onExecutorMetricsUpdate` is part of spark-SparkListener.md#onExecutorMetricsUpdate[SparkListener Contract] to...FIXME
+`onExecutorMetricsUpdate` is part of the `SparkListener` abstraction.

 `onExecutorMetricsUpdate`...FIXME